 The new face of Podgorica

 Montenegro’s capital of Podgorica is the country’s commercial and cultural hub.
 Almost completely destroyed during World War II, the city has a modern feel and a fresh look.
 Lovely parks, theaters, and cultural buildings fill this bustling metropolis.
-You can see it all with your Montenegro rail pass.
+You can see it all with your Eurail pass.

 Podgorica train station is directly across the street from the Mall of Montenegro, a huge shopping and entertainment complex.